 The first consultation lasts between 40 minutes to an hour.
-The osteopath will take a case history which includes general questions about your presenting complaint(s) and about your past medical history.
+The osteopath will start with taking a case history which includes general questions about your presenting complaint(s) and about your past medical history.
 If you have any relevant X-rays, MRIs, scans, medical documentation or list of medications you have been/are taking please bring them with you.
 In order to examine you, it might be necessary for you to get undressed down to your underwear.
-If you feel uncomfortable doing so, don't worry, just let the osteopath know and bring loose clothing with you (ideally a pair of shorts or leggings with you.
+If you feel uncomfortable doing so it's not a problem, just let the osteopath know and bring loose clothing with you (ideally a pair of shorts or leggings).
 We also supply towels for your comfort.
 Once we get your consent, the osteopath will ask you to perform a few movements in order to have a diagnosis.
 The diagnosis and the treatment plan will then be discussed with you before starting any treatment.
-The Osteopath might decide that Osteopathy cannot help you or we require more examination from another specialist before receiving any Osteopathic treatment.
-In those cases, the Osteopath will refer you to your GP.
-After treatment, the Osteopath will give you some advice and exercises to do at home.
+In some instance, the Osteopath might decide that Osteopathy cannot help you or that we require further investigation from another specialist or your GP before receiving any Osteopathic treatment.
+In that case, the Osteopath will refer you to your GP.
+After treatment, the Osteopath will give you some advice and, if needed, some exercises to do at home.

 Follow up consultation

 The follow up consultation lasts about 30 minutes in which the Osteopath will do a follow up examination and treatment.
 Most patients need between two to six sessions depending on the presenting complain.
 We tend to recommend a follow up session after the initial consultation in order to monitor the progress of treatment.
 The osteopath will then discuss with you how many more sessions she thinks are required.
 Some patient might benefit from regular sessions during the year to prevent the same issue recurring but also to keep the musculoskeletal system in a healthy state.